 I am a science writer, former massage therapist, and assistant editor of ScienceBasedMedicine.org.
 I have had my share of injuries and pain challenges as a runner and ultimate player.
 My wife and I live in downtown Vancouver, Canada.
 See my full bio and qualifications, or my blog, Writerly.
 You might run into me on Facebook and Google, but mostly Twitter.

 Quintner, Cohen, and Bove think the most popular theory about the nature of trigger points (muscle tissue lesions) is “flawed both in reasoning and in science,” and that treatment based on that idea gets results “indistinguishable from the placebo effect.”
 They argue that all biological evidence put forward over the years is critically flawed, while other evidence leads elsewhere, and take the position that the debate is over.
 (They also point out that the theory is treated like an established fact by a great many people, which is definitely problematic.)
-However, their opinion is extreme, and most experts do not think we should throw out all the science so far (see Dommerholt et al).BACK TO TEXT
+However, their opinion is extreme, and most experts do not think we should throw out all the science so far (see Dommerholt et al).If you’d like to learn more about this, I’ve thoroughly covered the controversy: Trigger Point Doubts: A thorough review of the problems with the science of “muscle knots” and myofascial pain syndrome.
+BACK TO TEXT

 The accumulation of metabolic wastes would be much less in a minor trigger point than a severe one, and probably fairly easy to squish out with a little gentle pressure.BACK TO TEXT